Last updated on 13 September 2022

 1. What are they?
 As an account information service provider, Xero can, with your express permission, receive or access your transaction information from your payment account with a payment service provider in order to flow those transactions into your Xero account for simple and effective reconciliation.
 Once reconciled, the transaction information becomes consolidated information in your Xero account.
 We call this a bank feed.

 2. How do I use them?
 If you wish to set up a bank feed and take advantage of the account information services Xero offers, you will need to explicitly agree to us receiving or accessing your transaction information and, if applicable, accessing your payment account using the authorisation or authentication method prescribed by your payment service provider.
-In some situations, you may be required from time to time to re-authorise us to access your payment account on your behalf.
+In some situations, you may be required from time to time to re-authorize us to access your payment account on your behalf.

 3. How does Xero use your transaction information?
 Once we’ve retrieved your transaction information, we’ll import it into your Xero account and use it to provide services to you in the normal way, as explained in our general terms.
 The same applies to any consolidated information we create out of that transaction information.
 We’ll process personal data in accordance with our privacy notice.